Larry Itliong: Biography

-A vote was held on May 3, 1965, in which the committee voted to strike against Coachella Valley grape growers.
+A vote was held on May 3, 1965, in which the committee voted to strike against Coachella Valley grape growers in Southern California.
 Although the strikers weren't able to negotiate a contract with the growers, they did succeed in winning higher wages.
-Following the success in Southern California, on September 8, 1965, the Agriculture Workers Organizing Committee voted to strike against grape growers in Delano, California, where the grape season starts in September.
+Following this success, on September 8, 1965, the Agriculture Workers Organizing Committee voted to strike against grape growers in Delano, California, where the grape season starts in September.
 This strike became the first time Mexican workers, due to the decision of Cesar Chavez, did not break a strike of Filipinos; later, on September 16, 1965, Chavez's National Farm Workers Association joined the Agricultural Workers Organizing Committee on the picket lines.
-These strikes occurred around the same time when younger Filipino Americans began a period of political self-reflection and awakening.
+These strikes occurred around the same time as when younger Filipino Americans began a period of political self-reflection and awakening.

 The Agricultural Workers Organizing Committee and National Farm Workers Association merged to form the United Farm Workers; Itliong was skeptical of the merger, as he believed that Mexicans would become dominant over the Filipinos when the organizations merged, and that improving work conditions would come at the expense of Filipino farmworkers, but Itliong kept those feelings to himself at the time.
-In 1966, the California Rural Legal Assistance was founded as part of President Lyndon B. Johnson's war on poverty, with Cesar Chavez, Dolores Huerta, and Itliong sitting on the founding board.
+In 1966, the California Rural Legal Assistance was founded as part of President Lyndon B. Johnson's War on Poverty, with Cesar Chavez, Dolores Huerta, and Itliong sitting on the founding board.
 Itliong served as assistant director of the United Farm Workers under Cesar Chavez, and in 1970 he was appointed the United Farm Workers' national boycott coordinator.
-In 1971, Itliong resigned from the United Farm Workers because of disagreements about the governance of the union; another reason for resigning from the United Farm Workers, was that Itliong felt that the union was not willing to support aging Filipinos.
-Alex Fabros, a doctoral candidate at University of California, Santa Barbara, called the merger "devastating for the Filipinos who participated in the UFW."
+In 1971, Itliong resigned from the United Farm Workers because of disagreements about the governance of the union; another reason for resigning from the United Farm Workers was that Itliong felt that the union was not willing to support aging Filipinos.
+Alex Fabros, a doctoral candidate at University of California, Santa Barbara, called the merger "devastating for the Filipinos who participated in the UFW".